vuejs/vitepress/docs/guide/extending-default-theme.md

   --vp-c-brand: #{$brand-color};

   // Lighter variation of brand color
-  // Typicaly used for the border of brand-colored buttons
+  // Typically used for the border of brand-colored buttons
   --vp-c-brand-lighter: #{lighten($brand-color, 10%)};

   // Darker variation of brand color